antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 SIMD
 ----

 The 64-bit CLR introduces support for [Single Instruction Multiple Data (SIMD)](https://en.wikipedia.org/wiki/SIMD) Vectors.
-These new types are in the System.Numerics namespace, and are recognized as intrinsics by the JIT, which generates code utilizing the capabilities of SSE2 and AVX2 hardware, depending on the machine.
+These new types are in the [System.Numerics namespace](https://msdn.microsoft.com/library/system.numerics.aspx), and are recognized as intrinsics by the JIT, which generates code utilizing the capabilities of SSE2 and AVX2 hardware, depending on the machine.

-The new types include fixed-size Vectors with 2 to 4 single precision floating point elements that are suitable for use in applications with explicit N-dimensional algorithms and data types (e.g. points and colors), as well as Vector<T> whose size is target-dependent (e.g. 4 floats on SSE2, 8 on AVX2), allowing applications with larger degrees of available data parallelism to scale to the target hardware without rebuilding.
+The new types include fixed-size Vectors with 2 to 4 single precision floating point elements that are suitable for use in applications with explicit N-dimensional algorithms and data types (e.g. points and colors), as well as Vector&lt;T&gt; whose size is target-dependent (e.g. 4 floats on SSE2, 8 on AVX2), allowing applications with larger degrees of available data parallelism to scale to the target hardware without rebuilding.

 For example, if you wanted to compute the sums of the values in two arrays of integers, A and B, you might start with this: